 David Norton began his academic career at the Worcester Polytechnic Institute.
 There, he obtained his BSc.
 Degree in Electrical Engineering.

-In addition to his research work and lecturing, he has written numerous papers about this model.
+In addition to his research work and lecturing, he has written numerous papers about the Balanced Scorecard model.

 David Norton was voted as one of the world’s 12 most influential thinkers by “Sun Top Media Thinkers 50” in 2007.